MAKE SURE YOU REGISTER EARLY IF YOU ARE COMPETING IN THE LUS OR BEAST SERIES!

 AID STATIONS: Fourteen (14) fully-stocked aid stations are at 1 to 7 mile intervals throughout the race.
 IT IS NOT NECESSARY TO BRING A CREW!
 If you ride the bus, drop bags will be available at Long Mountain aid station (mile 26.49) and at the finish line.
 Runners are responsible for reclaiming their own drop bag(s) during and/or after the event. eco-x is not responsible for lost or damaged drop bags or the contents therein.

 CREWS & PACERS: Crew access is limited to the following aid stations: 2,3,6,7,9,10,11, & 12.
-The only place crews are allowed to drive on the racecourse itself is from aid station 9 to 10.
+The only place crews are allowed to drive on the race course itself is from aid station 9 to 10.
 Pacers are generally discouraged but tolerated for those who have a special need; as determined by the race director.
 However, if you expect to vie for a place in the top ten (men or women) pacers are NOT allowed; you could jeopardize your top-ten place by having a pacer.

 CUT-OFF TIME: 12 hour time limit!
-The entire course will be officially closed at 6:30 PM.
+The entire course will be officially closed at 12-hrs.
 Aid station cut-off times will allow a 10-minute flex before Long Mountain Wayside (mile 26.49).
 Including Long Mountain Wayside and after all aid stations cut-off times will be strictly enforced (if you are over the time limit, you must stop).
 There will be no time allowance from Long Mountain Wayside to the finish.

 COURSE RECORDS: Men’s: Geoff Roes, 2009, 6:27:55 Women’s: Nikki Kimball, 2006, 7:47:05 See other MMTR records and stats.

 OFFICIAL HOST FOR THE PRE & POST RACE BANQUETS:

 I CAN’T GET ENOUGH MMTR BREAKFAST: For those runners still in town on Sunday morning we will meet and eat breakfast together (telling plenty of stories) at the Golden Corral on Ward’s Road at 8:00 AM.

 AWARDS CEREMONY: Finishing awards will be presented to runners at the finish line.
 Special awards will be presented at the post-race dinner beginning around 7:30 PM.
 NO AWARDS WILL BE MAILED.

 Additional information will be sent to entrants by email ONLY after the application and payment have been submitted.